Skip to main content

 Ban on dismissing maternity returners for 6 months after return from maternity leave, except in specific circumstances.

 Since 6 April 2024, women selected for redundancy have had the right to suitable alternative employment if they are pregnant (and have told their employer this) or if their expected date of childbirth was less than 18 months ago.
-Labour would go further and prevent the dismissal of those returning from maternity leave except in specific circumstances (to be defined).
+The Employment Rights Bill will also prevent the dismissal of those returning from maternity leave for six months after their return, except in specific circumstances (to be defined).
 This could be challenging and arguably counter-cultural for even the most supportive employers, for example if the result is that better performing employees need to be made redundant instead.
 Presumably the new right would apply during maternity leave as well as afterwards – but that’s not made clear.

 Bereavement leave to be introduced for all workers.

-Many employers generally offer compassionate leave already but Labour would make this a statutory entitlement for all workers.
+Many employers generally offer compassionate leave already but Labour plans to make this a statutory entitlement for all workers.

 Paid carer’s leave.